quasientio/pal/itt/README.md

 images, in which case you may need to modify the parameters or variables in the scripts under bin/._

 ## Run the tests
-1. Open a terminal, and start the etcd and kafka containers
+1. Open a terminal and export the ENV variables required to run the tests
     ```bash
+    source export_env
+    ```
+2. Start the etcd and kafka containers
+    ```bash
     bin/dstart_etcd_and_kafka
     ```
    If you're using a local installation of etcd and kafka you may want to adapt and use the `start_etcd` and `start_kafka` scripts found under the bin/ folder.
-2. Launch a peer loading the classes in itt-apps
+3. Launch a peer loading the classes in itt-apps
     ```bash
    bin/peer4itts

    # Or edit and run the command yourself (note that **tcp-req** may be any available port number)
    pal run \
-   --dir localhost:2379 \
+   --dir $PAL_DIRECTORY \
    --name peer-for-itt \
    --tcp-req 5656 \
-   --kafka-servers localhost:9092 \
+   --kafka-servers $KAFKA_SERVERS \
    --log auto \
    --interceptable \
    --tcp-req-threads 3 \
    --classpath $PAL_HOME/itt-apps/target/itt-apps-1.0.0-SNAPSHOT.jar
     ```
-3. In another terminal, run `mvn verify` from the itt subdirectory to kick off the integrationt tests
+4. In a new terminal, export the ENV variables and run the integration tests
     ```bash
+    source export_env
-    cd itt; PAL_DIRECTORY=localhost:2379 mvn verify
+    cd itt; mvn verify
     ```
-4. Stop etcd and kafka docker containers.
+5. Stop etcd and kafka docker containers.
     ```bash
     bin/dstop_etcd_and_kafka
     ```
-5. Stop the running peer (bin/peer4itts) with ctrl^c
+6. Stop the running peer (bin/peer4itts) with Ctrl-C